Posts

 Image

 Amazon Ireland has applied for a maritime usage license to land a planned cable connecting Ireland to the United States.
-It is considering landing near Castlefreke on Ireland's South Coast in County Cork along a stretch of beach called the Strand.
+It is considering landing the cable near Castlefreke on Ireland's Southeast Coast in County Cork along a stretch of beach called the Strand.
 Amazon has made no public announcement so far.
-Here is the filed application: https://lnkd.in/dUF__j8V.
+Here is the filed application .
 I discovered this when I came across a local Irish newspaper that mentioned that Amazon was looking at a nearby beach for a cable landing.
 I then did a Google search and found the filing.
 All these filings are posted online and they are 'leading indicators' as economists would say of what is going to happen.
-No subsea cables currently land on Ireland's South Coast other than EXA's Express and that is part of the reason that Amazon finds it so appealing.
+No Trans-Atlantic subsea cables currently land on Ireland's South Coast other than EXA's Express and that is part of the reason that Amazon finds it so appealing.
 Such a cable would be physically diverse at least on the terrestrial side to the Irish Sea and older Atlantic cables like Hibernia North and South and AC1.
-I can never e...
+I can nev...

 Surge In Satellite Deployments